 Write observations regularly.
 Over weeks, patterns emerge and vague inklings become usable insight.
 For more prompts, see Journaling Prompts for Self-Discovery.

-Uncovering your passions and innate talents
+Uncover passions and innate talents

-A 3-part framework for discovering your purpose
+A simple 3-part framework for discovering purpose

 | Phase | Core activity | Goal |